Kembra Pfahler: Future Feminism

-In 2011, Pfahler co-created Future Feminism alongside Anohni, Bianca and Sierra Cassidy (of CocoRosie), and Johanna Constantine.
+In 2011, Pfahler co-created Future Feminism alongside Anohni, Bianca and Sierra Casady (of CocoRosie), and Johanna Constantine.
 The group of five women stated that their aim with the project is a "a "call to arms to reorganize ourselves as a species and affirm archetypally feminine values."
 Their first group show debuted in 2014 at The Hole in New York City, most prominently featuring 13 large rose-quartz discs, each engraved with a 'tenet' of Future Feminism including: '1.
 The subjugation of women and the earth is one in the same,' '2.
 Future Feminism requires the participation of all people.' and '13.
 The future is female.'

 The 2014 exhibition at The Hole included 13 events from various feminist artists including Marina Abramović, Carolee Schneemann, Kiki Smith, Laurie Anderson, Terence Koh, Lydia Lunch, Narcissister and Viva Ruiz.
 The show was re-staged at the 'O' Space gallery in Aarhus, Denmark as part of the 2017 European Capital of Culture and featured a series of debates, presentations, performances and workshops.

-The group is credited with popularising the slogan 'the future is female' from 2014 onwards, which was then marketed by t-shirt companies and used by Hilary Clinton in a 2017 speech.
+The group is credited with popularising the slogan 'the future is female' from 2014 onwards, which was then marketed by t-shirt companies and used by Hillary Clinton in a 2017 speech.